 - Forsythia shrubs are an early sign of spring; watch for their brilliant yellow blooms.

 - Fruit trees and spring-blooming shrubs have formed buds that are starting to swell.
 When you prune, take some branches inside to force early blooms.
-Just put a fresh cut on each branch and drop it into room-temperature water.

 What to Do This Month